ctozzi/kontena/docs/core-concepts/networking.md

   The internal network address of the machine (`private_ip`)

-  The private network address is resolved using the interface address configured on the internal interface, or it can be configured using `KONTENA_PRIVATE_IP`.
+  The private network address is resolved using the interface address configured on the internal interface.
+Alternatively, it can be configured using `KONTENA_PRIVATE_IP`.
   The internal interface is `eth1`, or the interface given by `KONTENA_PEER_INTERFACE`.
   If the internal interface does not exist, the address on the `eth0` interface is used.

   The private network address is used for the Weave control and data plane communication between nodes within the same region.
-  Nodes are within the same region if they have been configured with the same Docker Engine `region=` label.
+  Nodes exist within the same region if they have been configured with the same Docker Engine `region=` label.
   The `region=` label is a string value provided by the provisioning plugin.

   The private network address can also be used for connections to published services on internal nodes within a local network.
-  Using the private network address is required for local Vagrant nodes, as the public network address provided by VirtualBox does not allow any incoming connections.
+  Using the private network address is required for local Vagrant nodes, since the public network address provided by VirtualBox does not allow any incoming connections.

 #### Overlay Network Address
   The overlay network address (`10.81.0.x/19`)